What kind of jobs can I do?

 A survey of graduates 6 months after graduation reveals that QUB graduates from Mechanical and Aerospace Engineering have recently gone into the following roles…

 As with all programmes at all universities, some graduates have not gone into graduate level work.
-Recent roles have included: Customer Services Adviser, Sales Assistant and Ward Clerk.
+Recent roles have included: Lifeguard, Builder and Customer Assistant.

 There can be many reasons to explain this including saving for further study, getting relevant work experience, wanting to take some time-out, but often it is due to a lack of career planning prior to graduating.
-Reviewing these careers resources and taking advantage of opportunities to Go Further will help to ensure that you fulfil your career potential.
+Reviewing these careers resources and taking advantage of opportunities to develop your career will help to ensure that you fulfil your career potential.
 If you wish to book an appointment to discuss your options and plan your career you can do this through myfuture.

 Engineering and Manufacturing

 Prospects: Engineering and Manufacturing will provide an overview of this thriving sector.
 Engineering graduates can choose to work within a vast range of fields including the automotive industry, aerospace, food and drink manufacturing, the pharmaceutical industry and the energy sector to name a few.
 To understand how roles may vary by sector take a look at Target Jobs: What can you do with a Mechanical Engineering degree?

 As a student any engineering-related work experience you can acquire is really beneficial and most of the larger employers offer internship and placement opportunities.
 There is a large and diverse range of employers offering work experience and graduate opportunities to engineering students, popular employers are listed on The Guardian UK 2016/17 300 and you can review websites such as Gradcracker to become familiar with the employers who hire student engineers.